inbo/mbag-mas/data/bo_vlm/README.txt

   - Derived from https://www.vlaanderen.be/datavindplaats/catalogus/soortenbeschermingsprogrammas
 - BO_2022_VLM_EXTERN.shp
   - Variable used for proportion management agreements, used for sample distribution and as explanatory variable
+  - Not publicly available
 - BO_2021_VLM_EXTERN.shp
   - Variable used for proportion management agreements used in the MAS pilot study, default still in some function code
+  - Not publicly available

 MAS pilot repository: https://github.com/inbo/mas-piloot MBAG MAS repository: https://github.com/inbo/mbag-mas